sandervandevelde/MqttBrokerGraphApp/README.md

 az login
 ```

-The result looks like this:
+The result looks like this (this can take a couple of seconds or more to be constructed):

 ![image](https://github.com/sandervandevelde/MqttBrokerGraphApp/assets/694737/3c41ab8e-9ab3-486e-849c-91d58e385117)